pauldeen79/TemplateFramework/README.md

 The template assembly is loaded by the command tool.
 If you want to add external references to your template assembly, then you have to follow some additional steps.

 First option is to write a custom host.
-Add the references to the Core, Runtime and TemplateProviders.CompiledTemplateProvider packages.
+Add the references to the Core and TemplateProviders.CompiledTemplateProvider packages.

 Second option is to use the plug-in architecture as documented by Microsoft. (https://learn.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support)
 Note that this option hasn't been tested yet.